Justify will be at the Preakness, but he’ll have a mostly new set of challengers

 “I didn’t tell them I’d think about it,” Baffert said of the telephone invitation he received from Preakness officials, via the Associated Press.
 “There’s no reason to say no.”

 As for Justify’s challengers at Pimlico, don’t expect to see too many of the 19 horses he bested at Churchill Downs on Saturday.
-Trainer Todd Pletcher doesn’t like running a horse after just a two-week break, so his four Derby entries — third-place Audible, Magnum Moon, Vino Rosso and Noble Indy — likely will not be shipped to Baltimore for the Preakness, which is capped at 14 horses.
-The same can be said for Bolt d’Oro and Mendelssohn, according to the Baltimore Sun’s Childs Walker, who adds that we’ll next see fifth-place finisher My Boy Jack and seventh-place Hofburg at the Belmont Stakes.
+Trainer Todd Pletcher doesn’t like running a horse after just a two-week break, so his four Derby entries — third-place Audible, Magnum Moon, Vino Rosso and Noble Indy — probably will not be shipped to Baltimore for the Preakness, which is capped at 14 horses.
+The same can be said for Bolt d’Oro and Mendelssohn, according to the Baltimore Sun’s Childs Walker, who added that we’ll next see fifth-place finisher My Boy Jack and seventh-place Hofburg at the Belmont Stakes in June.

-Bravazo, who finished sixth in the Kentucky Derby, likely will run in the Preakness for trainer D. Wayne Lukas, a six-time winner of the race.
-Other possibilities are Quip, the Arkansas Derby runner-up, and Diamond King, who will be a local favorite as the winner of the Federico Tesio Stakes at Laurel Park.
+Bravazo, who finished sixth in the Kentucky Derby, probably will run in the Preakness for trainer D. Wayne Lukas, a six-time winner of the race.
+Other possibilities are Quip, the Arkansas Derby runner-up, and Diamond King, who would be a local favorite as the winner of the Federico Tesio Stakes at Laurel Park.

 But what about Good Magic, which finished 2 1/2 lengths behind Justify in second place on Saturday?
 Trainer Chad Brown told Walker on Sunday that he will reassess his Preakness chances after recuperating back in New York.